 The reason I chose to join Bristol Mind is because I know that with my skills and experience – I can help here and make a difference.
 I empathize with refugees, hearing about what they have endured and experienced in war.

-It is not easy for an individual to feel alienated, it cancels your experience.
+It is not easy for an individual to feel alienated, it cancels your identity, previous life and existence.
 The distress of what you have left behind, family, circumstances, children left behind, language, stress, culture.
 How can they make themselves understood?
 There are lots of things we can do to help.
-The therapeutic aspect is very important.
-It enables people to knit themselves back together in a away, so they can look at their circumstances and see what they can do to move forward beyond the distress and trauma they have endured.”
+The therapeutic aspect is very important, it offers and enable people the opportunity to knit themselves back together in a way, and see what they have available to them and what they can do to move forward beyond the distress and trauma they have endured.”